 This means that instead of facing typical criminal prosecution, a juvenile will have to meet certain conditions such as completing community service.

-Diversion programs allow young people charged with minor crimes to avoid a criminal prosecution, record and serious penalties such as time in a juvenile facility or jail.
+Diversion programs allow young people charged with minor crimes to avoid criminal prosecution, record and severe penalties such as time in a juvenile facility or jail.

 Whether a juvenile’s case is eligible for a diversion program depends on the severity of the alleged crime, criminal history and negotiating skills of the Florida juvenile defense attorney.